 “Positive disintegration?” the woman echoed.
 “Well, that sounds horrid, doesn’t it?”

-While I was a bit put off by her sudden lack of curiosity, she was echoing a common reaction.
+While I was a bit disappointed by the sudden termination of her curiosity, she was admittedly voicing a common reaction.
 Disintegration does indeed sound horrid, and even the positive form is no walk in the park.
 The reason it’s positive, however, is that the thing that disintegrates is your “adjustment” to things that maybe you don’t want to be well adjusted to in the first place.
 As author Philip K. Dick once said,

 “It is sometimes an appropriate